 • The reteach/retest program in Gaston County high schools is a strategy to be utilized in working with student mastery of coursework.
 This program is intended to be a complement to the regular instructional day and shall be used to increase student mastery of subject matter.

-• A reteach session is not mandatory before the retest is administered, but can be required by the teacher if he/she believe it to be necessary and beneficial to the student.
+• A reteach session is not mandatory before the retest is administered, but can be required by the teacher if he/she believes it to be necessary and beneficial to the student.

 • Benchmarks, formative assessments and final exams shall not be in the reteach/retest program.

 • Reteach/retest can be a part of a student’s makeup of work missed due to an absence (this can be addressed within the school-specific guidelines).

 • Students shall be able to re-test any major assessment one (1) time.